 A lucid dream is simply one in which you realize that you are dreaming.
-The dream I just described happened about a year ago—and it happened spontaneously, without any effort or intention on my part.
-Since then, I’ve read about and practiced a variety of methods for inducing lucid dreams deliberately.
-Although I can’t yet dream lucidly on command, my success rate has gradually improved.
+The dream I just described happened about a number of years ago—and it happened spontaneously, without any effort or intention on my part.
+Since then, I’ve read about and tried a variety of methods for inducing lucid dreams deliberately.
+Although I can’t yet dream lucidly on command, practice definitely improved my success rate.
 For me, this is a purely recreational activity, but for centuries lucid dreaming, in one form or another, has been practiced with great seriousness in certain religious and philosophical traditions.
 Tibetan Buddhism, in particular, has an ancient discipline of meditative techniques designed to encourage not just lucid dreaming, but a continuously unbroken state of consciousness, while sleeping and awake.

 What’s so great about lucid dreaming?
 For one thing, it’s lots of fun.
 If you’re aware that you’re dreaming, you can do things that are impossible in waking life, such as flying, becoming invisible, or traveling to distant times or places.
 But on a more practical note, interacting with dream characters in a lucid state can help the dreamer to interpret the meanings of dreams in real time.
 Lucid dreams can also enable the dreamer to find creative solutions to problems, work through difficult emotional issues, and promote physical and mental healing.
 Many people believe lucid dreaming is a path to, or at least a necessary step toward, a form of enlightenment, and it also forms part of the training for some forms of shamanism.

 A researcher named Hervey de Saint-Denys introduced the notion of lucid dreaming to the Western world in his 1867 book Dreams and How to Guide Them.
 But the term lucid dream itself was coined by Frederik Willems Van Eeden in his 1913 paper “A Study of Dreams.”
-The best-known modern figure in lucid dreaming is Stanford professor Stephen LaBerge.
-For nearly three decades LaBerge has been studying lucid dreaming in a laboratory setting, and he proved that subjects can be taught to dream lucidly, using a technique he calls Mnemonic Induction of Lucid Dreams (MILD).
+The best-known modern figure in lucid dreaming is Stanford professor Stephen LaBerge, who founded The Lucidity Institute, coauthored the book Exploring the World of Lucid Dreaming, and conducts lucid dreaming workshops.
+For over four decades LaBerge has been studying lucid dreaming in a laboratory setting, and he proved that subjects can be taught to dream lucidly, using a technique he calls Mnemonic Induction of Lucid Dreams (MILD).